Scissor lift safety rules

 Date:

-Powered access equipment, including scissor lifts and boom lifts, are essential for many industries.
+Powered access equipment, known as MEWPs (Mobile Elevating Work Platforms), including scissor lifts and boom lifts, is essential for safe and efficient work at height across various industries.
 However, ensuring scissor lift safety is non-negotiable, that’s why regulations from the HSE are in place to protect workers and the public from potential hazards.
-Adhering to these scissor lift safety rules is not just a legal requirement but also a moral responsibility.
+Adhering to these scissor lift safety rules is a legal requirement for all employers to ensure workplace safety compliance.

 So, let’s delve into the main scissor lift safety rules that businesses must ensure before thinking about organising a hire.